New in vitro models for studying host-pathogen interactions

 • ANR-Flash-Covid “CovidNanoMed” : Nanoformulations of current therapeutic drug candidates against SARS-CoV-2 for pulmonary delivery”.
 [PI Bernard Verrier LBTI; F Archer IVPC ; R Legrand IDMIT]

-• Horizon Europe CL6-BIODIV “BCOMING project : Biodiversity Conservation to mitigate the risks of emerging Infectious diseases” [PI J Cappelle CIRAD, IVPC and 14 other partners] – Sars-Cov-2, emerging virus
+• Horizon Europe CL6-BIODIV “BCOMING project : Biodiversity Conservation to mitigate the risks of emerging Infectious diseases” [PI J Cappelle CIRAD, IVPC and 14 other partners] – Characterisation of new strains of the SARS CoV2 virus collected from wild animals in certain regions of Africa and Asia.
+Sars-Cov-2, emerging viruses